scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

 If we don't know the neighborhood of the global minimum to choose the initial point, we need to resort to costlier global optimization.
-To find the global minimum, we use :func:`scipy.optimize.basinhopping` (added in version 0.12.0 of Scipy).
+To find the global minimum, we use :func:`scipy.optimize.basinhopping` (added in version 0.12.0 of SciPy).
 It combines a local optimizer with sampling of starting points::

    >>> sp.optimize.basinhopping(f, 0)  # doctest: +SKIP